 Spring Break Build

 Some students spend spring break at the beach.
 At PLNU, you’ll have the opportunity to spend it with President Dr. Bob Brower, fellow students, faculty, staff, alumni, and administrators, contributing to an environmentally friendly building project in México.
-Get a glimpse of the action during a Spring Break Build.

 Student Leadership Opportunities